lacma2011/react_rails3/README.md

-Start up the rails server in the docker container:
+Start up the rails server using a docker container:

         docker run \
         -p 3000:3000 \